A Missed Opportunity

 About Tom Irving

-With a background in FinTech, Tom has 15 years of experience taking ideas from concept to reality.
+With a background in FinTech, Tom has 15+ years of experience taking ideas from concept to reality.
 Having originally honed his skills as a Business Analyst, he went on to lead successful Product Management and Marketing teams.
-He's always enjoyed taking products to market, spanning a wide range of companies, from NASDAQ-listed enterprises to London tech startups.
+He's always enjoyed solving problems using tech, spanning a wide range of companies, from NASDAQ-listed enterprises to London startups.